ikoniaris/kippo-graph/README.md

 Note 1: If you choose to disable `REALTIME_STATS` in your config.php file it is advisable to
         setup a cron job to update the charts in the background.
-The recommended way to do that is to add the following line in your crontab with `crontab -e` (make sure to change the kippo-graph path if it's different:
+The recommended way to do that is to add the following line in your crontab with `crontab -e` (make sure to change the kippo-graph path if it's different):
 > @hourly cd /var/www/kippo-graph && php kippo-graph.php > /dev/null 2>&1

 Note 2: If you are on a VPS/server and don't want to use the default Apache document root,